szabgab/perlmaven.com/sites/en/pages/package-variables-and-lexical-variables-in-perl.md

 print "$x\n";
 ```

 Now we might already understand what does that error message really mean.
-We don't <b>have to</b> declare the variables using `my`.
+We don't **have to** declare the variables using `my`.
 We could use the explicit package name like this:

 ```perl